University Core Curriculum Requirements

 Core Curriculum requirements may be met by any of the following, subject to the rules and limitations listed:

-- Completion of Core Curriculum (or Advanced Core Curriculum courses) with a satisfactory grade.
-Each student must complete the Foundation courses (Composition, Foundations of Inquiry, Speech, Mathematics) or their approved Advanced Core courses prior to or upon completing 56 semester hours of coursework.
+- Completion of Core Curriculum with a satisfactory grade.
+Each student must complete the Foundation courses (Composition, Foundations of Inquiry, Speech, Mathematics) prior to or upon completing 56 semester hours of coursework.
 The student, working with the academic advisor, shall have the responsibility of meeting this requirement.

 - Completion of an associate degree in a baccalaureate-oriented program (A.A. or A.S.) from an accredited Illinois public two-year institution; completion of an A.A. from an accredited Missouri public two-year institution; or completion of an A.A. or A.S. from a Kentucky Community and Technical College System institution.
 The student will: (a) be admitted to the University with junior standing if enrollment occurs after earning the associate degree and prior to coursework being attempted at another institution and, (b) be considered to have completed the University Core Curriculum requirements for general graduation purposes.

-- Other associate’s degrees will be reviewed by Transfer Student Services.
+- Other associate’s degrees will be reviewed by the Registrar's Office.
 If the degree is determined to be baccalaureate-oriented and to have comparable content and credit hour criteria, the same benefits will be extended to those graduates.

 - Transfer students may satisfy the requirements of the University Core Curriculum by successful completion of the Illinois Transferable General Education Curriculum.
 Transfer students who have not completed all Core Curriculum requirements prior to enrolling at SIU can have their transcripts evaluated and comparable courses will be applied toward the University Core Curriculum or the IAI General Education Core Curriculum requirements on a course-by-course basis.
 A student must have a minimum of 30 semester hours of transfer credit prior to enrollment at SIU in order to be eligible to complete the IAI GECC in lieu of the SIU UCC requirement subsequent to admission to the University.